 What Health and Exercise Professionals Can and Should Promote

-Dr. Erin Nitschke, NFPT-CPT, NSCA-CPT, author, is an ACE Health Coach, Fitness Nutrition Specialist, Therapeutic Exercise Specialist, and Pn1 is a health and human performance college professor, fitness blogger, mother, and passionate fitness professional.
+Author: Dr. Erin Nitschke, NFPT-CPT, NSCA-CPT, ACE Health Coach, Fitness Nutrition Specialist, Therapeutic Exercise Specialist, and Pn1 is a health and human performance college professor, fitness blogger, mother, and passionate fitness professional.
 She has over 15 years of experience in the fitness industry and college instruction.
-Erin believes in the power of a holistic approach to healthy living.